 Radley History Club is based in the village of Radley in Oxfordshire and has 70+ members.
-Meetings with a speaker are held at the Church of St James the Great, Radley.
-The Club’s aims are to:
+Meetings with a speaker are normally held at the Church of St James the Great, Radley.
+Current Government restrictions mean that meetings are currently being held using the virtual online platform Zoom (Zoom privacy information).

 - study the history of Radley and the surrounding area